Habits of an agile servant leader – Habit 4 (part 1): Humility

 Reproduced from Connie J. Sun 2019

 Benefit 4: Improve empathy

 Humility is the “launching base” for empathy, so to speak.
 In humility, there is a genuine care for others that one is willing to listen to others deeply.
-Leaders are more willing to connect with themselves and others at an authentic level that it improves empathy for themselves and others.
+Leaders are more willing to connect with themselves and others at an authentic level that improves empathy for themselves and others.

 “Leadership effectiveness is often dependent upon the leader’s ability to clearly understand the hearts and minds of others”.

 Therefore, through empathy, humility increases agile servant-leaders’ effectiveness at work, paving the way for solid trust in Agile teams.

 Benefit 5: Increase staff engagement

 - creates the spirit of commitment among employees

 - increases loyalty, productivity, and customer service rating

 With humility, agile servant-leaders can then “build projects around motivated individuals” (the fifth Agile principle).